 A day of studio debates recorded as-live in a covid safe studio in Glasgow with guests present or via plasma screen.
 These sessions focus on how to build a global business in the nations and regions post-covid, reflect on a year of change for creative diversity and offer insights on audiences and content creators outside London from the Director-General of the BBC.
 Kirsty Wark quizzes top business leaders as well as scripted producers and format creators.
-Scroll down for a breakdown of each studio session.

 BBC DIRECTOR-GENERAL TIM DAVIE IN CONVERSATION WITH KIRSTY WARK